+3.1.5 Motor

-3.1.4.1 Motor
+Figure 12: Motor

 As soon as the required muscle power from the rider pedalling passes a certain level, the motor is activated gently and assists the rider's pedalling motion.
 The motor force is determined by the set level of assistance.
+The system performance is determined using the pedal assistance settings on the control panel.

-The assistance depends on the force applied to the pedals by the rider.
-Drive system assistance is therefore only activated when the rider pedals.
-This happens regardless of the selected level of assistance.
-The motor switches off automatically as soon as the rider no longer pedals, the temperature is outside the permitted range, there is an overload or the shutoff speed of 25 km/h has been reached.
-If the speed falls below 25 km/h, the assistance is automatically activated again.
+The pedelec does not have a separate emergency stop or emergency shut-off button.
+The motor switches off automatically as soon as the rider no longer pedals, the temperature is outside the permitted range, there is an overload or the shut-off speed of 25 km/h has been reached.

+When you step on the pedals again and the speed drops below 25 km/h, the system starts again

 A push assist system can be activated.
-The push assist continues to drive the pedelec as long as the rider presses the plus button on the handlebars.
-The speed can be a maximum of 6 km/h in this case.
+The speed depends on the selected gear.
+The rider slows the pedelec down to their own pace by holding the pedelec more firmly while pushing.

-3.1.4.2 Rechargeable battery
+3.1.6 Rechargeable battery